aral/ar.al-site/content/2018/06/17/giddy-about-css-grid/index.md

 Pop that into an _index.html_ file, run [http-server](https://www.npmjs.com/package/http-server) (`http-server -c-1`) and you’ll see:

 {{< figure src="2018-06-17-10-58-57.png" alt="CSS Grid spike showing a three-column, two-row layout with fixed width columns for the first two columsn and a flexible width for the third that takes up the rest of the space.
-The background colours of the columns are light blue, light coral, and khaki." caption="A quick and dirty grid" >}}
+The background colours of the columns are light blue, light coral, and khaki." caption="A quick and dirty grid" class="window-with-shadow" >}}

 (Notice the HTML isn’t even valid.
 That’s OK.
 It’s a spike.
 Think of it as a back-of-the-napkin sketch.
 It’s meant to be pragmatic.)